digitalillusion/gatsby-plugin-silverghost/examples/tree/README.md

-# gatsby-plugin-silverghost list example
+# gatsby-plugin-silverghost tree example
-Demonstrating how reductions split into redux state, initialization through URL parameters and list filtering, sorting and pagination
+Demonstrating how reductions collect into redux state and dealing with concurrent actions

-Configuration
+### Configuration
---

 In order to take advantage of the framework, the following configuration is needed.
 The files' location is arbitrary as long as they are correctly referenced in `gatsby-config.js`.